reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 3. SSH Key File: Path to the SSH private key file saved in our local machine when creating the EC2 instance.
 4. MySQL Hostname: Endpoint of the RDS MySQL database.
 5. MySQL Server Port: TCP/IP port of the RDS MySQL database.
-6. Username: User name of the RDS MySQL database set up during RDS database creation.
+6. Username: The user name of the RDS MySQL database set up during RDS database creation.
 7. Password: Password of the RDS MySQL database set up during RDS database creation.

 ## Conclusion
 In this article, we walked through the steps of creating an RDS database in a private subnet and then connecting to the database using a jump host:

 1. Create an RDS database in a private subnet.
 2. Create an EC2 instance in a public subnet in the same VPC where the RDS database was created.
 This EC2 instance will act as the bastion or Jump host for connecting to the RDS database.
-A bastion or jump host is a server whose purpose is to provide access to a private network from an external network like Internet.
+A bastion or jump host is a server whose purpose is to provide access to a private network from an external network like the Internet.
 3. Add an inbound rule to the security group associated with the RDS database to allow incoming traffic from the EC2 instance created in step 2.
 4. Optionally add an outbound rule to the security group associated with the EC2 instance to allow outgoing traffic to the RDS database.
-5. Use a database client and connect to the endpoint of the RDS database with the database credentials configured during creation time or later using SSH tunneling method.
+5. Use a database client and connect to the endpoint of the RDS database with the database credentials configured during creation time or later using the SSH tunneling method.